lukecampbell/ipython-notebooks/wakari.md

-Adventures with Wakari.
+# Adventures with Wakari.

-Rich and We've made a lot of progress, but the path is littered with blood and tears.
+Sep 26, 2013: Rich and I have made a lot of progress, but the path is littered with blood and tears.
 Fortunately for you, that's blood and tears we'll be sparing everyone else.

 A brief list of the packages we've got going and have been able to share with each other via custom-built environments: scipy, numpy, matplotlib, pandas, netcdf4, shapely, OWSLib, lxml, suds, requests, SPARQLWrapper, ulmo, cartopy Here I didn't list lower-level dependencies.

-I have an environment that includes all of those packages except cartopy.
-Rich has one with cartopy, but not lxml, suds, requests, SPARQLWrapper, ulmo.
-Rich is working on IRIS.
+* I have an environment that includes all of those packages except cartopy.

+* Rich has one with cartopy, but not lxml, suds, requests, SPARQLWrapper, ulmo.

+* Rich is working on IRIS.

-paegan (and therefore pyoos) so far is a no go, but we haven't tried very hard.
+* paegan (and therefore pyoos) so far is a no go, but we haven't tried very hard.

-We have several public IPython notebooks that you can access and run if you have a Wakari account.
+* We have several public IPython notebooks that you can access and run if you have a Wakari account.

 With my environment ("ioos_em_2"):